mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

+.. _`alert configuration`: /manage-alert-configurations

 .. list-table::
    :widths: 30 70
    :header-rows: 1
+   :stub-columns: 1

    * - Setting

      - Description

-   * - :guilabel:`PagerDuty Integration Key`
+   * - PagerDuty Integration Key

-     - Default service key for alert notifications sent to a `PagerDuty <http://www.pagerduty.com/?utm_source=mongodb&utm_medium=docs&utm_campaign=partner>`__ account. |mms| enters the key by default when you add a PagerDuty notification to an :doc:`alert configuration
-       </tutorial/manage-alert-configurations>`.
-If you add PagerDuty
-       notifications and if the key used to send the notifications becomes invalid, |mms| sends an email to the project owner and eventually removes the key.
+     - Default service key for alert notifications sent to a `PagerDuty <http://www.pagerduty.com/?utm_source=mongodb&utm_medium=docs&utm_campaign=partner>`__ account. |mms| enters the key by default when you add a PagerDuty notification to an `alert configuration`_.
+If you add PagerDuty notifications and if the key used to send the notifications becomes invalid, |mms| sends an email to the project owner and eventually removes the key.

        You can add PagerDuty notifications only for alerts that require user acknowledgement.
 Informational alerts, such as the alert